trustoverip/tswg-keri-specification/spec/spec.md

 To elaborate, there are two primary types of attacks on authentic or authenticatable data-at-rest.
 The first is a replay attack.
 The second is a deletion attack.
 In a replay attack, an adversary keeps a copy of an authentic message or data together with its verifiable signature that has already been created and used by the controller of a KERI AID and then sometime later replays that same message with the signature.
 A verifier may thereby be fooled into believing that the replay is actually a new message and not a stale message.
 There are both interactive and non-interactive mitigations to replay attacks.
 Interactive mitigations use some type of nonce or salt exchanged between Updater and Updatee.
 The nonce exchange introduces latency, scalability, and synchronization limitations.
 Non-interactive mitigations require a monotonic ordering mechanism.
 Typically, monotonic ordering is based on logic rooted in a sequence number or date-time stamp.
 Because non-interactive mitigations are asynchronous, however, they do not have the latency and scalability limitations of interactive mitigations and are therefore preferred.

 The KEL of a KERI AID provides such a monotonic ordering mechanism as it employs both a sequence number and digest chaining.
 For authentic data directly anchored to or determined by a KEL, the relative KEL location determines the monotonic order.
-This ordering determination includes TELs , which themselves are monotonically ordered with respect to anchoring seals in the associated KEL {{PTEL_ID}}.
+This ordering determination includes TELs , which themselves are monotonically ordered with respect to anchoring seals in the associated KEL [[ref: ACDC]].
 For authentic data not directly anchored or included in a KEL, the relative key state (which is determined by the KEL) may be used in combination with a date-time stamp to ensure monotonic ordering.
 Finally, for any AID whose key state is fixed, a date-time stamp may be used with appropriate update logic to ensure monotonic ordering.
 The logic that ensures monotonic ordering is called BADA and is described later in this section.

 A deletion attack is related to a replay attack.
 Once erased or deleted, a verifier may not be able to detect a replay attack of the deleted data because it has lost a record of the prior play to compare against.
 To elaborate, once erased, any stale authenticated data acting as authorization may be replayed without detection.
 This exposes a problem with the GPDR (General Data Protection Regulation) right-to-erasure, which, if naively implemented as total erasure, exposes the data controller to a replay attack of erased data.